What are MySQL triggers and how to use them?

 The MySQL trigger is a database object that is associated with a table.
 It will be activated when a defined action is executed for the table.
-The trigger can be executed when you run one of the following MySQL statements on the table: INSERT, UPDATE and DELETE and it can be invoked before or after the event.
+Then, the trigger can be executed when you run one of the following MySQL statements on the table: INSERT, UPDATE and DELETE and it can be invoked before or after the event.

-You can find detailed explanation of the trigger functionality and syntax in this article.
+In addition, you can find detailed explanation of the trigger functionality and syntax in this article.

-The main requirement for running such MySQL Triggers is having MySQL SUPERUSER privileges.
+In fact, the main requirement for running such MySQL Triggers is having MySQL SUPERUSER privileges.

 Such privileges can be granted on the VPS and Dedicated Servers.
 Granting SUPERUSER MySQL privileges to a user hosted on a Shared Server is not possible due to our server setup.

 Here is an example of a MySQL trigger:

 1. Firstly, we will create the table for which the trigger will be set via SSH.